What is respite?

 Funding from other charities and benevolent funds

 If you, or the person you care for, need extra help to pay for respite there are grants, funds, and charities that may be able to help.
-Many of these can help with a lot more than just respite care:
+Many of these can help with a lot more than just respite care.
+Find out about:

 Paying for your own respite